PremKarhale/House_Price_Prediction/Model-Training/deployment_guide.md

 | 12 | **Nearby** | Checkboxes | ☑ Metro ☑ Hospital ☐ School ☑ Mall ☐ Bank |
 | 13 | **Amenity Count** | Number/Slider | 8 |

-> [!TIP]
-> Ratings (Environment, Lifestyle, Connectivity, Safety) can either be asked from the user via sliders (1-10), or set to median defaults if you want to keep the form simpler.

 ### 🔵 Computed by Backend (29 features — user never sees these)